fluttercommunity/flutter_downloader/README.md

 - **Configure maximum number of concurrent tasks:** the plugin depends on `WorkManager` library and `WorkManager` depends on the number of available processor to configure the maximum number of tasks running at a moment.
-You can setup a fixed number for this configuration by adding following codes to your `AndroidManifest.xml`:
+You can setup a fixed number for this configuration by adding the following code to your `AndroidManifest.xml`:

 ```xml
 <!-- Begin FlutterDownloader customization -->